Heterojunction solar cell: Interdigitated Back Contact

 HBC cells are fabricated by localised doping of the rear side, in an alternating pattern of p- and n-type areas in an interdigitated pattern.
 The front side does not require a specific doping profile.

-Defect kinetics
+Loss mechanisms

+A well-designed silicon heterojunction module has an expected nominal lifespan of more than 30 years, with an expected average performance ratio of 75%.
+Failure, power losses and degradation of SHJ cells and modules can be categorised by the affected parameter (eg. open-circuit voltage, short-circuit current and fill factor). $V_{OC}$ losses are generally attributed to reduction in passivation quality or through introduction of defects, causing increased recombination. $J_{SC}$ losses are generally attributed to optical losses, in which less light is captured by the absorber (such as through shading or damage to module structures). $FF$ losses are generally attributed to passivation loss, and increases in series resistance or decreases in shunt resistance.

+VOC losses

 Defects are sites at which charge carriers can inadvertently become "trapped", making them more likely to recombine through the Shockley-Read-Hall method (SRH Recombination).
 They are most likely to exist at interfaces (surface recombination), at crystal grain boundaries and dislocations, or at impurities.
 To prevent losses in efficiency, defects must be passivated (ie. become chemically and electrically neutral).
 Generally this occurs through bonding of the defect interface with interstitial hydrogen.
+In SHJ cells, hydrogenated intrinsic amorphous silicon is very effective at passivating defects existing at the absorber surface.

 Understanding the behaviour of defects, and how they interact with hydrogen over time and in manufacturing processes, is crucial for maintaining the stability and performance of SHJ solar cells.